zubaird/conways-game-of-life/README.md

 The game is set on a 2-d grid system, where each square in the grid represents a cell.
 This version is implemented using command-line characters only.

-Alive cells are represented by:  "#"
+Alive cells are represented by:  "X"

-Dead cells are represented by: "-"
+Dead cells are represented by: "0"